 - Faint and soft crying.

-Which Infants are Most at the Risk of Getting Asthma?
+Which Infants Are Most at the Risk of Getting Asthma

-If it Runs in the Family
+If It Runs in the Family

 Most cases of asthma are genetic, and if either of the parents has asthma, there is a high possibility that the baby will have it too.
-Your baby also has chances of having asthma if any of the close blood relatives has asthma.
+Your baby also has chances of having asthma if any of the close blood relatives have asthma.

 The correlation between eczema and asthma is being backed by scientific research too.
 This means that both these ailments are caused because of the same mutated gene.
-Thus, if your baby suffers from eczema, there are 20 percent chances that he will have asthma too.
+Thus, if your baby suffers from eczema, there are 20 per cent chances that he will have asthma too.

 High Eosinophil Count

 Your baby’s eosinophil count (a type of white blood cell) may become higher if your baby is prone to allergies.
-More than four percent eosinophil count in your baby’s blood and saliva makes him susceptible to asthma.
+More than four per cent eosinophil count in your baby’s blood and saliva makes him susceptible to asthma.

 If you notice a wheezing sound with every bout of cold, this means your baby has constricted airways.
 This condition may lead to asthma in babies.

-Asthma resulting from food allergies is not very common.
+An asthma resulting from food allergies is not very common.
 However, there are chances that your baby may develop asthma because of certain food allergies.

 How Is Asthma Diagnosed in Babies?

-If your doctor suspects that your baby has asthma, he may adopt following measures to ascertain the same:
+If your doctor suspects that your baby has asthma, he may adopt the following measures to ascertain the same:

 Enquire About the Symptoms